-Each tradition is unique, whether a country holds a fall festival to acknowledge loved ones lost, to give thanks for a plentiful bounty or as a means to improve the overall mood of the community, they are all united in that the festivals center around bringing communities together.
-To keep learning fun, art and social studies teachers can incorporate aspects of these festivals into their lesson plans.
+Each tradition is unique.
+A country or territory may hold a fall festival to acknowledge loved ones lost, to give thanks for a plentiful bounty, or as a means to improve the overall mood of the community.
+However, they are all united in that the festivals center around bringing communities together.
+To keep learning fun and introduce cultural diversity, teachers in art and social studies can incorporate aspects of these festivals into their fall lesson plans.

-Every year China holds the Harvest Moon Festival.
-This festival celebrates the large, bright moon that occurs during the eighth lunar month.
-The festival began to rejoice in a bountiful harvest; however, activities today include dragon and lion dances and eating mooncakes.
+Every year China holds the Mid-Autum Festival, also known as the Harvest Moon, Moon, or Mooncake Festival.
+This holiday celebrates the large, bright moon that occurs during the eighth lunar month.
+The festival began to rejoice in a bountiful harvest.
+However, activities today include dragon and lion dances and eating mooncakes.

 2. Mexico’s Dia de los Muertos (Day of the Dead)